-Representation Learning through Multimodal Attention and Time-Sync Comments for Affective Video Analyses
+Representation Learning through Multimodal Attention and Time-Sync Comments for Affective Video Analysis

-Although the inherent temporal patterns in visual and audio signals are crucial for affective video content analyses, they have not been thoroughly explored yet.
-In this paper, we propose a novel Temporal-Aware Multimodal (TAM) method to fully capture the temporal-modal information.
-Specifically, we design a cross-temporal multimodal fusion module, which applies attention-based fusion to different modalities not only within but also across video segments.
+Although temporal patterns inherent in visual and audio signals are crucial for affective video content analyses, they have not been thoroughly explored yet.
+In this paper, we propose a novel temporal-aware multimodal (TAM) method to fully capture the temporal information.
+Specifically, we design a cross-temporal multimodal fusion module that applies attention-based fusion to different modalities within and across video segments.
 As a result, it fully captures the temporal relations between different modalities.
-Furthermore, a single emotion label lacks supervision for learning representation of each segment, which causes difficulty in temporal patterns mining.
-We leverage time-synchronized comments (TSC) as auxiliary supervision to solve this problem since these comments are easily accessible and contain rich emotional cues.
-Two TSC-based self-supervised tasks are designed: the first aims to predict the emotional words in a TSC from video representation and TSC contextual semantics, and the second predicts in which segment the TSC appears by calculating the correlation between video representation and TSC embedding.
-We use these self-supervised tasks to pre-train the cross-temporal multimodal fusion module on a large-scale video-TSC data set, which is crawled from the web without labeling costs.
-With these self-supervised pre-training tasks, the fusion module is prompted to perform representation learning on the TSC appearing segments, thus capturing more temporal affective patterns.
-Experimental results on three benchmark data sets show that the proposed fusion module achieves the state-of-the-art results in affective video content analyses.
-Moreover, ablation studies verify that the fusion module after TSC-based pre-training learns more segments’ affective patterns and achieves better performance.
+A single emotion label lacks supervision for learning representations’ segments, making temporal pattern mining difficult.
+We leverage time-synchronized comments (TSC) as auxiliary supervision, since these comments are easily accessible and contain rich emotional cues.
+Two TSC-based self-supervised tasks are designed: the first aims to predict the emotional words in a TSC from video representation and TSC contextual semantics, and the second predicts the segment in which the TSC appears by calculating the correlation between video representation and TSC embedding.
+These self-supervised tasks are used to pre-train the cross-temporal multimodal fusion module on a large-scale video-TSC data set, which is crawled from the web without labeling costs.
+These self-supervised pre-training tasks prompt the fusion module to perform representation learning on segments including TSC, thus capturing more temporal affective patterns.
+Experimental results on three benchmark data sets show that the proposed fusion module achieves state-of-the-art results in affective video content analyses.
+Ablation studies verify that after TSC-based pre-training, the fusion module learns more segments’ affective patterns and achieves better performance.

-The left is the frame at 1min56s in the Titanic clip, and the right is the time-sync comments appearing between 1min51s to 1min55s.
-Several viewers expressed their feelings through comments, such as romance, impressiveness, love, and freedom.
+The left is a Titanic clip at 1min56s; the right shows the time-sync comments appearing between 1min51s and 1min55s.
+Several viewers commented on feelings such as romance, awe, love, and freedom.

 Introduction

-Affective video content analyses aim to predict the emotions that viewers are expected to be evoked or really evoked when watching videos.
-With the development of video-sharing websites, many videos are uploaded to social websites, such as Youtube and Bilibili.
-As a result, it is a considerable challenge for website servicers to manage this vast number of videos.
+Affective video content analyses aim to predict the emotions viewers may feel when watching videos.
+The development of video-sharing websites has led to the proliferation of videos on social websites such as YouTube and Bilibili.
+Managing this vast number of videos is a challenge.
 Classifying videos by their induced emotion is a good solution with multiple benefits.
-First, video retrieval is easier and more accurate for the viewers through emotional keywords.
-Second, the website managers can utilize the emotion of videos to enhance the recommendation system for improving viewers’ experiences.
-Third, understanding affective video content can help video generators make more attractive videos.
-Last, affective video content analyses can be used in extreme emotional videos detection, which is helpful for the government regulators to take preventive measures in time.
-Therefore, affective video content analyses have attracted attention over the years .
+First, video retrieval through emotional keywords is easy and accurate.
+Website managers can also utilize the induced emotions of the videos to enhance the recommendation system and improve viewers’ experience.
+Thirdly, understanding affective video content can help video generators make more appealing videos.
+Affective video content analyses could also be used to detect extremely emotional videos, allowing government regulators to take preventive measures quickly.